Itineraries for Backpackers

 A suggested Itinerary for the backpacker without a hire car is outlined by Lee Gutcher who also who offers advice on the cities for backpackers gained from his recent trip.

 Of course this route could just as easily be completed travelling in the opposite direction.
 Two weeks would be sufficient to complete this loop and see the major sights, although more time would be needed to leisurely soak up the atmosphere of the bigger cities.
-With less than two weeks it would be necessary to remove some destinations from the itinerary; the most obvious contenders being Cadiz, Jerez and Malaga.
-If time is short the must visit cities are Seville, Granada and Cordoba.
+With less than two weeks it would be necessary to remove some destinations from the itinerary; the most obvious contenders being Cadiz, Jerez.
+If time is short the must visit cities are Seville, Granada and Corodaba.

-Seville and Jerez also have airports and are possible starting points.
-Alternatively you could fly into Gibraltar and then start the loop at Cadiz.
-Similarly flying into Madrid and then joining the loop by taking the AVE (high velocity train) to Cordoba is a possibility.
+Seville airport and Jerez airport are possible starting points.
+Alternatively you could fly into Gibraltar and then start the loop to Tarifa, continue up the Costa de la Luz to Cadiz or Jerez.
+Similarly flying into Madrid and then joining the loop by taking the AVE (high speed train) to Cordoba is a possibility.

 Although Andalucia has much to offer in it's own right there are other intriguing places to visit within touching distance of the region.
-Madrid, the capital city is well worth considering and is only 1.45mins from Cordoba by high velocity train.
+Madrid, the capital city is well worth considering and is only 1.45 mins from Cordoba by high speed train.
 And when in Madrid the fascinating city of Barcelona is only a 6 hour night coach ride away.

 Another possibility would be a detour to Morocco.
-Algericas is easily reachable from Cadiz or Malaga and is the main ferry port to Tangiers.
-Crossings are regular and take two hours.
+Algericas is easily reachable from Cadiz or Malaga and is a car ferry port to Tangiers but foot pasanger should take the ferry company free bus to Tarifa and take the ferry from there directly to Tangier Ville.
+Ferry Crossings are regular and take 35 mins.

 |Buy this map from Amazon